Skip to content

 Inheritanceยป

-In a scenario when inheritance between spaces is turned off, the roles are propagated only down the space tree.
-On the other hand, when inheritance is enabled, then a user with any role in the child space also gets Read role in their parent.
+• If inheritance is enabled, a user with any role in the child space also gets the Read role in the parent space.

 Let's analyze the tree starting from the left.

-As mentioned, the user was granted Write access to the write access space space.
-Because inheritance is enabled, they also received Read access to the access propagates up space and the root space.
-The reason for that is to allow users to see resources that their space can now use.
+• write access space: The user was granted Write access.
+Because inheritance is enabled, they also received Read access to the access propagates up space and the root space, which allows the user to see the resources they can use from the parent spaces.

-Next, the user was given Admin access to the admin access space space.
-Regardless of the inheritance being off, they also received Admin access to the access propagates down space.
-This makes sense, as we want to allow admins to still manage their spaces subtree even if they want to disable resource sharing between some spaces.
+• admin access space: The user was granted Admin access.
+Even though inheritance is disabled, they also received Admin access to the access propagates down space because we want admins to be able to manage their spaces subtree, even if they want to disable resource sharing between some spaces.

-Finally, the user was given Read access to the read access space space.
-Because inheritance is off, they did not receive Read access to the legacy space.
+• read access space: The user was given Read access.
+Because inheritance is disabled, they did not receive any access (read or write) to the legacy space.